How Do We See the Current Israel-Palestinian Conflict?

 Confidence in constitutional institutions

 Within its regular survey, the Public Opinion Research Centre again focused on the level of the public’s confidence in individual constitutional institutions.
-The president is trusted by 51% and not trusted by 47%.
-In comparison with the previous survey, the level of public confidence in the head of the state has not experienced any significant developments.
-The government is trusted by 41% and not trusted by 56% of the respondents.
+The president is trusted by 51% and not trusted by 45% of the respondents.
+It is though still possible to say that the level of confidence in the president has been stable for the period of at least two years.
+The government was viewed as trustworthy by 43%, the Chamber of Deputies by 29%, the Senate by 23% and regional councils by 29% of the respondents.

 Read more...